SwifterSwift/SwifterSwift/README.md

 ## How cool is this?

-SwifterSwift is a library of **over 500 properties and methods**, designed to extend Swift's functionality and productivity, staying faithful to the original Swift API design guidelines.
+SwifterSwift is a library of **over 500 properties and methods**!
+It is specially designed to extend Swift's functionality and productivity, staying faithful to the original Swift API design guidelines.

 Check Examples.playground from the project for some cool examples!